OctoD/godot-gameplay-abilities/README.md

 ## Using the GitHub repository

-1. Download the latest version of the addon from the [releases page](https://github.com/OctoD/godot-gameplay-abilities/releases).
+1. Download the latest version of the addon from the [release page](https://github.com/OctoD/godot-gameplay-abilities/releases).
 2. Extract the contents of the zip file into your project's `addons` folder.
 3. Enjoy!